Which place is cheaper, Shanghai or Tianjin?

 The winter brings many poeple to Tianjin as well as Shanghai.
 Also, many travelers come to Shanghai for the museums, the shopping scene, and the cuisine.

 Be prepared for some very cold days in Shanghai.
 It's quite cold in Tianjin in the winter.
 Tianjin is much colder than Shanghai in the winter.
-The temperature in Tianjin is usually -3°C (27°F) in January, and Shanghai stays around 4°C (39°F).
+The daily temperature in Tianjin averages around -3°C (27°F) in January, and Shanghai fluctuates around 4°C (39°F).

 People are often attracted to the plentiful sunshine in Tianjin this time of the year.
 In the winter, Tianjin often gets more sunshine than Shanghai.
 Tianjin gets 201 hours of sunny skies this time of year, while Shanghai receives 135 hours of full sun.